From Van to Empire: Scaling Your Trade Business

 Avoiding the Growth Traps

-Fix: Track profit per job religiously.
-Fire unprofitable customers.
+Fix: Track profit per job and fire unprofitable customers.

-Fix: Document everything BEFORE it becomes a problem.
+Fix: Document everything before it becomes a crisis.

-Fix: Hire for skill and culture fit.
-Fire fast when it doesn't work.
+Fix: Hire for skill and culture, fire fast when it doesn’t work.

-Fix: Raise prices as you grow.
-Better service commands premium.
+Fix: Raise prices as you grow—better service commands premium pricing.

 🏆 From Van to £1.2M: Dave's Story